AbrahamPaulJ/diffusers-webui/README.md

             - You can choose where to place the image on the canvas using the "Image Positioned at:" option.

-            - You can control output size by choosing "Maximum Width/Height".
+            - You can control output image size by adjusting the "Maximum Width/Height" parameter.

 - Text to Image tab: Generates images from prompts using the API: